Nick Woodman: Philanthropy

 After a successful IPO, the couple donated 5.8 million shares of GoPro stock to the Jill + Nicholas Woodman Foundation, a fund they created at the Silicon Valley Community Foundation, a Donor-advised fund in 2014.
 This donation allowed Nick Woodman to reduce his taxable income by approximately $450 million while avoiding capital gains taxes on the sale of the stock.
 From 2014 to 2018, the value of the donated GoPro stock declined from $500 million to $36.1 million.
 Woodman has not announced when or how much of the original stock the foundation sold.
 Woodman was one of the biggest donors in the tech industry in 2014; however, it angered investors because the donation avoided the typical 180-day waiting period after an IPO.

 In March 2014, Woodman was honored for his philanthropic work with BUILD at their 5th annual gala in San Francisco.

 In 2015, the foundation donated $2.85 million to a child abuse prevention center in San Francisco and a community center in Montana for $4 million in 2019.
-The total amount the foundation has disbursed for other projects has not been disclosed.
+It has also donated to the Bonny Doon Art, Wine and Brew Festival.
+Beyond these disclosures, efforts to find evidence of philanthropic distribution activity from Woodman's donor-advised fund have found no trace.